ahany/behavioral-cloning/README.md

 	    img_aug = cv2.cvtColor(img_yuv, cv2.COLOR_YUV2RGB)
 	    return img_aug

-An sample of brightness augmented images is shown below:
+A sample of brightness augmented images is shown below:

 ![enter image description here](https://github.com/ahany/behavioral-cloning/blob/master/Readme_Images/image_augmentation.png)
 #### Image cropping

-Images from the simulator are of size (160, 320, 3).
+Images generated by the simulator are of size (160, 320, 3).
 I cropped the images to remove the hood of the car and the part above the horizon.
 The information contained in these parts are not relevant for training the model.

 After cropping the image was resized to the size expected by the model (66×200×3).